SAP/node-hdb/README.md

     e = select * from TABLES;
   end
 ```
-you can call it via a prepared statement.
+You can call it via a prepared statement.
 The second argument is always an object with the scalar parameters.
-If there are no scalar parameters, an empty object ``{}`` will be returned.
+If there are no scalar parameters, an empty object ``{}`` is returned.
-The following arguments are the `resultSets`.
+The following arguments are the `resultSets`:

 ```js
 client.prepare('call PROC_DUMMY (?, ?, ?, ?, ?)', function(err, statement){